Pets cause some terrible destruction of nature. Here’s how to be a more eco friendly pet owner

 If you walk your dog in the streets, biodegradable bags from a company like www.theflushablebag.com or www.poopbags.com are essential–otherwise, the bags won’t decompose, and their trapped, smelly contents will never get a chance to return to the ground.
 Composting pet poop is best, in a pet-waste composter.
 Make sure to separate it from your vegetable garden, though, as composters don’t heat up enough to kill E. coli, which could contaminate your greens.

-The greenest litter for your kitty – safest for your cat and for the environment – contains reclaimed products or post-consumer waste, like wood shavings, sawdust or old newspapers.
+The greenest litter for your kitty contains reclaimed products or post-consumer waste, like wood shavings, sawdust or old newspapers.
 Baking soda is odour-absorbent, as is wheat-based litter.
 Corn and other vegetable derivatives also make effective, biodegradable litters.
-Try a brand like Natusan, who make their rocks from organic materials, which means you can compost your litter easily.

 3. Toys and Stuff

-We all love our pets so much, we tend to coddle them like little humans and buy them gifts for holidays and other special occasions – but is this extra shopping really necessary?
-While it’s nice to give your pet a treat, they really don’t care whether you get them a handcrafted leather ball from Louis Vuitton or throw them a dead tennis ball you found in the bin–they just want to play!
+We all try to choose the right kind of dog and cat for our lifestyle.
+And we love our pets so much, we tend to coddle them like little humans.
+We buy them gifts for holidays and other special occasions, for example.
+But is this extra shopping really necessary?
+While it’s nice to give your pet a treat, they really don’t care whether you get them a handcrafted leather ball from Louis Vuitton or throw them a dead tennis ball you found in the bin.
+They just want to play!

-Tinfoil balls, string, elastic bands, long feathers and organic catnip are great ‘gifts’ for Fluffy, whereas a good, strong stick, chew toys (byproducts from the meat industry) and old balls and rope are always welcome for Fido.
+Tinfoil balls, string, elastic bands, long feathers and organic catnip are great ‘gifts’ for Fluffy.
+A good, strong stick, chew toys (byproducts from the meat industry) and old balls and rope are always welcome for Fido.

 These toxic contaminants include carcinogens found in: